-Justine Anderson completed her Masters degree in voice at the Victorian College of the Arts in 2008 and has had wide performance experience as both a soloist and ensemble singer.
+Justine Anderson completed her Masters degree in voice at the Victorian College of the Arts in 2008 and a fellowship at the Australian National Academy of Music in 2015.
+She has had wide performance experience as both a soloist and ensemble singer and a particular interest in contemporary classical music.

-Other highlights include a performance as a nightclub singer in the short film ‘The Black Pine Road’, and work as the soloist in various Oratorio performances and festivals including the Canberra Festival, Melbourne International Arts Festival, Port Fairy Spring Festival, Darebin Music Feast and Melbourne Fringe Festival.”
-Justine has a fellowship with the Australian Academy of Music for 2015.
+Other highlights include a performance as a nightclub singer in the short film ‘The Black Pine Road’, a role in the play Orphanage of Animals (Awarded the Medal of Ulm, Germany 2012) and Matthew Hindson’s opera Love Death Music Plants.
+Justine has also worked with Inventi Chamber Ensemble, The Team of Pianists and as a soloist in various Oratorio performances.
+Festival performances include Bendigo International Festival of Exploratory Music, Canberra Festival, Melbourne International Arts Festival, Port Fairy Spring Festival, Darebin Music Feast and Melbourne Fringe Festival.

 Originally from Belgrade, Serbia, Svetlana studied at the Special High School of the Tchaikovsky Conservatorium of Music, Moscow, and the Cologne Hochschule of Music, working with legendary cellists, Daniel Shafran, Boris Pergamenshikov and Andre Navara.
 As an orchestral musician she held the position of Associate Principal Cello with the Rheinische Philharmonie and has worked with the North German Radio Orchestra, Bamberger Symphoniker, Cologne Chamber Orchestra, Sydney Symphony, Melbourne Symphony and Singapore Symphony Orchestras.
 She is a founding member of the critically acclaimed trio, Ensemble Liaison.
 With Ensemble Liaison she directs and performs a 3-concert series at the Melbourne Recital Centre along with regular performances for Musica Viva, ABC Classic FM, and appearances at the Australian Festival of Chamber Music, Townsville, the Port Fairy and Woodend Winter Arts festivals.
 She has collaborated with many wonderful Australian and International artists including Nemanja Radulović, Emma Matthews, Cheryl Barker, Peter Coleman-Wright, Ray Chen, Wilma Smith, Henning Kraggerud, Paul Grabowsky, David Jones and Tony Gould.

-Vivien is known throughout Australia for her passion for early music.
-She has worked with early music groups such as e21, Ludovico’s Band, consort eclectus, Rosemary Hodgson (lute); the Australian Brandenburg Orchestra and Collegium Symphonic Chorus (WA).
-She sings as soprano soloist in Handel’s Messiah, the role of ‘Clorinda’ in Monteverdi’s opera Il Combattimento di Tancredi e Clorinda (Sydney Opera House, Utzon Room Series), and many early music specialist projects covering Medieval, Renaissance and Baroque repertoire.
+Her passion for early music has realised collaborations with many leading Australian early music groups such as e21, Ludovico’s Band, consort eclectus, Rosemary Hodgson (lute); the Australian Brandenburg Orchestra and Collegium Symphonic Chorus (WA).
+A highlight: singing the role of ‘Clorinda’ in Monteverdi’s opera Il Combattimento di Tancredi e Clorinda (Sydney Opera House, Utzon Room Series) and in BBC Singers singing with Jessye Norman in Schönberg’s Gurrelieder (Pierre Boulez, conductor).
+Vivien currently divides her time between researching/performing chamber performance and recital projects; as director emeritus of Early Voices; as singer at auncienthermony.com; and with Ensemble Solasta.

-Vivien has recorded for ECM with The Hilliard Ensemble (Passio by Estonian composer Arvo Part); TER Classics with New Sadler’s Wells Opera (Léhar’s The Merry Widow); ABC Classics with Rosalind Halton (Olimpia: Cantatas of Alessandro Scarlatti) and for Move Records (Tyrannic Love: Choice Songs and Ayres of the Restoration Stage)
+Vivien has recorded for ECM with The Hilliard Ensemble (Passio Arvo Pärt); TER Classics with New Sadler’s Wells Opera (The Merry Widow Franz Léhar); ABC Classics with Rosalind Halton and Chacona (Olimpia: Cantatas of Alessandro Scarlatti) and Move Records with Orpheus Ensemble (Tyrannic Love: Choice Songs and Ayres of the Restoration Stage) with Len Vorster Songs of Robert Burns, with La Compania Renaissance Music.

 “Vivien Hamilton is the star of the show.
 Words are subtly coloured .. an approach which is in sympathy with the music.”